bdolan55/CI_PP1_DND/README.md

 - <a href="https://github.com/4n4ru/CI_MS1_BodelschwingherHof#Bugs"> Ana ( github = 4n4ru )</a> to learn how to do a Github README section.
 - <a href="https://www.w3schools.com">W3 Schools</a> was used to assist me in small programming methods I had throughout the entire Project.
 - <a href="https://www.cobeceng.com/contact-us/">Cobec Eng</a> Contact Us page was used as design inspiration for the DND Group Contact Us site.
 The code is was written myself utiling resources such as <a href="https://www.w3schools.com">W3 Schools</a>.
 - <a href="https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopmentecomm">Code Institute</a> Software development course was used to assist me in small programming methods I had throughout the entire Project  through the well taught and informative Tutorials.
+I also used the Love Running tutorials to learn how to embed a google map on site.